gloony91/oliver/README.md

 - [x] Remake the help/info thing to be slimmer & look better
 - [ ] Expand support to any Git, not just GitHub
+- [ ] Add support to `olive list` so that it'll list repos that're already cloned but not on the list (so the user knows that it's being removed on the next `olive install`)

 Ideas
 -----